-Unlike other types of cameras, action cameras are also small and compact, which makes them easy to stuff in a bag, as well as mount on a variety of things, whether that's your helmet, motorcycle, bike, skis, or even your dog.
+The cameras in our list all have special skills that make them ideally suited for the task.
+Most are ruggedized to protect them against the elements, as well as from drops, spills, and falls.
+And unlike other types of cameras, action cameras are also small and compact — which makes them easy to stuff in a bag, or to mount on a helmet, motorcycle, bike, skis, or even your dog.

 More than that, though, the best action cameras should be able to record your activities to their fullest.
 That means they should be able to capture excellent video no matter if you're high up on a mountain or diving deep below the ocean.
 They should offer a variety of shooting modes, and be easy to use, even when you're wearing gloves.